 Slip stitch into first stitch.

-* 5 single crochet into chain space.
-Slip stitch into single crochet of previous row **
+* 5 double crochet (US single crochet) into chain space.
+Slip stitch into double crochet (US single crochet) of previous row **

 Repeat from * to ** to end